Democide/typora-cobalt-oxide-theme/README.md

 # Cobalt Oxide theme for Typora
-Based on the [Cobalt Theme](https://github.com/elitistsnob/typora-cobalt-theme) created by [Kent Pribbernow](https://www.github.com/elitistsnob).
+A dark theme for Typora, a multi-platform Markdown Editor.
+Directly based on the [Cobalt Theme](https://github.com/elitistsnob/typora-cobalt-theme) created by [Kent Pribbernow](https://www.github.com/elitistsnob).
 Which in turn was inspired by Wes Bos's [Cobalt](https://www.github.com/wesbos) theme for Sublime.

+**WARNING: THIS IS A WORK IN PROGRESS.
+USE AT YOUR OWN RISK!**

+## Changes to Cobalt
 This version of the theme has the following changes:

 - A different splash screen